 Seattle Personal Injury Attorney With the Advocates

 If you’ve been hurt in an accident through no fault of your own, you will need a personal injury lawyer to help you with the complicated legal matters that are sure to follow.
-When you hire the Advocates to represent your car accident injury case, you’re not only getting the best car accident attorney who will fight to get you the compensation you deserve.
-Our dedicated staff is here to help you recover what you are owed according to Washington State law.
-Don’t hesitate to contact us about your case today.
-You can either call our office at (206) 452-4200 or chat online right now with a live injury attorney from our homepage.
+Our dedicated staff is here to help you recover what you are owed.
+Don’t hesitate to contact us about your accident claim today.
+You can either call our office at (206) 452-4200 or chat online right now with an experienced injury attorney.
 Don’t settle for a run-of-the-mill personal injury law firm.
 Contact our office about your case.
 You deserve an Advocate!